meteorpedia/meteorpedia-mediawiki/README.md

 # Meteorpedia-Mediawiki

-This is an extension for Meteorpedia which adds some essential features found in Mediawiki (the wiki software used by Meteorpedia).
+This is an extension for Meteorpedia which adds some essential features found in Mediawiki (the wiki software used by Wikipedia).

 ## Initial release